Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - `[<SMTP address>]`, e.g. `[office<area>@example.com]`
     - Make this template specific for the assigned e-mail address (all SMTP addresses of a mailbox are considered, not only the primary one)

-  When using an ini file instead of filename based tags, you can negate an e-mail address by prefixing it with '-:'.
+  When using an ini file instead of file name based tags, you can negate an e-mail address by prefixing it with '-:'.
 This deny removes previously included mailboxes.
 Denies are stronger than allows, no matter in which order they appear within a template section in the ini file.
   Denies are available for all kinds of templates: Time based, common, group specific and e-mail address specific.
   Example:
   ```